-As a member of the public, you may choose to use hand sanitisers and surface disinfectants for your own and your family’s protection at home or elsewhere during the coronavirus outbreak.
+As a member of the public, you may choose to use hand sanitisers and surface disinfectants for your own and your family’s protection at home or elsewhere during the coronavirus pandemic.
 As an employer, you may also choose to provide hand sanitiser and surface disinfectants for your workers or others to use.
 These are biocidal products and are regulated by HSE.
 Whether you are a member of the public or also an employer, you should ensure that the products you use are suitable.

 How hand sanitisers and surface disinfectants are regulated